-- a) A consolidated list of avoidance and mitigation measures proposed to be undertaken to prevent or minimise the relevant impacts of the action on MNES, including: - i. a description of proposed avoidance and mitigation measures to deal with relevant impacts of the action, including mitigation measures proposed to be taken by State/Territory governments, local governments or the proponent; - ii. assessment of the expected or predicted effectiveness of the mitigation measures, including the scale and intensity of impacts of the proposed action and the on-ground benefits to be gained through each of these measures: - iii. a description of the outcomes that the avoidance and mitigation measures will achieve; and - iv. any statutory or policy basis for the mitigation measures; - b) A strategy for the continuing management, mitigation and monitoring of relevant MNES impacts of the action, including a description of the outcomes that will be achieved and any provisions for independent environmental auditing. - c) Where appropriate, each project phase (construction, operation, decommission) must be addressed separately.
-It must state the environmental outcomes, performance criteria, monitoring, reporting, corrective action, contingencies, and timing for each environmental issue. - d) the name of the agency responsible for endorsing or approving each mitigation measure or monitoring program.
+- a) A consolidated list of measures proposed to be undertaken to avoid, mitigate and manage the relevant impacts of the action on MNES, including: - i. a description of proposed avoidance and mitigation measures to deal with relevant impacts of the action, including mitigation measures proposed to be taken by State/Territory governments, local governments or the proponent; - ii. assessment of the expected or predicted effectiveness of the mitigation measures, including the scale and intensity of impacts of the proposed action and the on-ground benefits to be gained through each of these measures; - iii. discussion of how the proposed mitigation and management measures are consistent with actions included in relevant Recovery Plans and Threat Abatement Plans for listed threatened species and communities; - iv. a description of the outcomes that the avoidance and mitigation measures will achieve; and - v. any statutory or policy basis for the mitigation measures. - b) A strategy for the continuing management, mitigation and monitoring of relevant MNES impacts of the action, including a description of the outcomes that will be achieved and any provisions for independent environmental auditing. - c) Where appropriate, each project phase (construction, operation, decommission) must be addressed separately.
+It must state the environmental outcomes, performance criteria, monitoring, reporting, corrective action, contingencies, and timing for each environmental issue. - d) The name of the agency responsible for endorsing or approving each mitigation measure or monitoring program.